 While the state has seen a recent increase in confirmed COVID-19 cases, Gov. Steve Bullock's phased reopening plan is still on schedule.
-Phase 2 began June 1 and several state and local directives have been issued to address developing situation.
+Phase 2 began June 1, and several additional state and local directives have been issued to address developing situation.

 Businesses can remain open but must adhere to physical distancing.
 That applies to places of assembly such as live music venues and bowling alleys, which can now reopen with reduced capacities.
 These places are to avoid gatherings of more than 50 people.

 Employers should continue encouraging telework.
 If it’s not feasible, they should follow Phase 1 guidance.
 That includes accommodating alternate work schedules, closing common areas and minimizing non-essential business travel.
 Special accommodations should be made for members of a vulnerable population, or for those living with such individuals.

 Tourists are allowed in the state: The travel quarantine for non-work-related arrivals expired June 1.
 However, the Montana National Guard is still authorized to assess travelers in airports and train depots.